craftcms/docs/docs/commerce/4.x/customers.md

 ------- | ------
 <config4:useEmailAsUsername> | Only requires an email address to register; can be pre-filled if the customer already set an email on their cart (as this creates an inactive user, behind the scenes).
 <config4:deferPublicRegistrationPassword> | A password is set only after activating their account (typically only used in combination with [email verification](/4.x/user-management.md#public-registration)).

+### Guest Checkout

+If someone visits the store and checks out as a guest, a new inactive user is created and related to the order—and any future orders using the same email address will be consolidated under that user.

 #### Registration at Checkout